sdmoran/sigmapi-web/docs/api/Mafia/v0/Mafia_v0.md

     'code':                ActionTypeCode, // Code uniquely identifying this action type 'name':                String          // Name of the action as it appears to the user.
                                            //     Not a unique identifier
-    'description':         String,         // Detailed description of effects of action 'num_targets':         Integer,        // Number of targets this action takes.
+    'thumbnail':           String,         // URL to small square image that represents action 'description':         String,         // Detailed description of effects of action 'num_targets':         Integer,        // Number of targets this action takes.
 0, 1, or 2 'targets_can_be_self': Boolean[],      // Array of Booleans, each signifying whether the